Tactical Unit (film series)

 Tactical Unit (機動部隊, kei tung bou deui) is a series of films produced by Johnnie To with studio Milkyway Image, featuring the adventures of two columns of PTU officers, the Kowloon West Police Station and its CID officers, of Hong Kong.
 The films are in Cantonese.

 The film series spun off from the feature film PTU: Police Tactical Unit directed by Johnnie To.
 There are five sequels.
-Original conception on PTU started before 2002.
+Work on PTU had already begun before 2002.